jonathanchaffer/boerigter-center-app/README.md

 ### Hosting and Deploying

 The live application is hosted at https://boerigter-center-app.web.app via [Firebase Hosting](https://console.firebase.google.com/u/0/project/boerigter-center-app/hosting).
 Code will automatically be deployed to the live site when merged into the `master` branch via pull request.

+Follow these steps to **manually** deploy code to the live site:

+1. Always make sure you're currently on the `master` branch before deploying to the live site.
+2. Make sure you have the [Firebase CLI](https://firebase.google.com/docs/cli#install_the_firebase_cli) installed.
+3. If you haven't done so already, use the Firebase CLI to switch to the [`boerigter-center-app`](https://console.firebase.google.com/u/0/project/boerigter-center-app) project.
+4. Run `npm run-script build` to build the app for production to the [`build`](build) folder.
+5. After a successful build, run `firebase deploy`.
+It may take a few minutes, but if successful, the project should be deployed to the [live site](https://boerigter-center-app.web.app).

 ## Learn More